joetyson/insomnia-plugin-base64-file/README.md

-# Insomnia Base64 File Encoded
+# Insomnia Base64 File Encoder

 This is a plugin for [Insomnia](https://insomnia.rest/) that allows encoding a file with base64.